 8 (v) Name the type of variation shown by the bean seeds.
-For Fxaminer's [1] Use (b) Υοι are provided with two bean seeds, which have been soaked in water for 48 hours. • Select one of the seeds and remove the testa (seed coat). • The bean seed is in two parts.
-Carefully separate the parts and place on the white tile. ٠ Use the hand lens to look at the inside of both parts, to view the embryo. • If an embryo is not present use another bean seed. (i) Make a large, labelled drawing of the inside of one part of the bean seed.
+For Examiner's [1] Use (b) Υοι are provided with two bean seeds, which have been soaked in water for 48 hours. • Select one of the seeds and remove the testa (seed coat). • The bean seed is in two parts.
+Carefully separate the parts and place on the white tile. • Use the hand lens to look at the inside of both parts, to view the embryo. • If an embryo is not present use another bean seed. (i) Make a large, labelled drawing of the inside of one part of the bean seed.
 Include detail of the embryo in your drawing.
+1

 (ii) You are going to calculate the magnification of your drawing.
 For Examiner's Measure the maximum length of the bean seed.
 Use maximum length of bean seedmm Draw a line on your drawing, to show where you have measured this length.
 Measure the maximum length of the bean seed in your drawing. maximum length of the bean seed in your drawingmm Calculate the magnification of your drawing.
-Show your working. magnification × [4] (-) Dee an analy and included in the housen dist.
-Mast turns of house and have a bigh (C) Bea pro an seeds are included in the human diet.
+Show your working. magnification × [4] (c) an seeds are included in the human diet.
 Most types of bean seed have a high tein content.
 Des scribe a food test you could do to show that bean seeds contain protein.
 [2] [Total: 21]